chriskonnertz/string-calc/README.md

 ## The StringCalc class

-The `StrincCalc` is the  is the API frontend of the StringCalc library.
+The `StringCalc` is the  is the API frontend of the StringCalc library.
 This section describes the public methods of this class.

 ### Constructor